 For a longer hike, try the Douglas Falls Trail.
 It’s a 4 mile one way to reach Douglas Falls, but the trip is worth it.

 There are several other trails in the area, including the Craggy Gardens and Snowball Mountain trails.
 The Mountain-to-Sea trail also runs the area.
 Click here to learn more about hiking in the area.

 Thanks to an unrestricted view of the sky, the Craggy Gardens provide visitors with excellent stargazing.
 Imagine a calm, quiet summer night, with nothing but the endless expanse of stars above you!

 Explore the Surrounding Area

 Located less than an hour from Asheville in Chimney Rock, NC, The Esmeralda Inn & Restaurant is a beautiful getaway, perfect for those both new and native to the area.
 Surrounded by Western North Carolina beauty and brimming with rustic appeal, a stay at The Esmeralda is a relaxing, romantic experience that you won’t soon forget.
-View our cozy rooms and specials, or check out what Chef Polo is serving at The Esmeralda Restaurant.
-Contact us today, and start planning your Western North Carolina vacation with our free Chimney Rock vacation guide!
+View our cozy rooms and specials, or check out what our chef is serving at The Esmeralda Restaurant.

 If you’re ready for the getaway of a lifetime, check our availability and book your stay today!